 What is a meal replacement?

-Why use a meal replacement?
+Why take a meal replacement?

-What should be the properties of a meal replacement?
+What should a meal replacement provide?

 Macronutrients are chemical substances that produce energy and which are obtained from food.
 The three macronutrients are: carbohydrates, lipids and proteins.